 There are no required textbooks.
+However, a laptop computer or tablet will be required for some classes.
 Various readings will be handed out during the semester or made available by email to help inform students about the collections and collection uses.
 Be ready to discuss readings in class.

-Tentative Schedule-Subject to change
+Tentative Schedule- Subject to change